Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

       * **findingpicturesusingaddinvanessaext**:
 If this option is enabled, then the steps performing image search on the screen will use the external addin VanessaExt instead of using SikuliX.

+      * **PictureSearchThreshold**:
+A number that determines the threshold for searching for a picture on the screen.
+The value can be set in the range from 0 to 1.

       * **ignorebrowsersearcherrors**:
 Allows to continue running the scenario if the form item is not found in the browser.